Skip to content

 Parameters:

-• WithDatabaseAndTenant() - set database and tenant explicitly.
+WithDatabaseAndTenant() func(database string, tenant string) ClientOption Sets database and tenant explicitly.
+Optional

 cargo add chroma